raspiblitz/raspiblitz/FAQ.md

 Once you finished all the transferes the Raspiblitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfere.
 Check further FAQ answeres if you get stuck or see a final sync with a value below 90%.

-**If you want to replace a corrupted blockchain this way:**  *Go to terminal - maybe with CTRL+c. `sudo systemctl stop bitcoind` and `sudo systemctl stop lnd` then call `/home/admin/50copyHDD.sh` use the displayed SCP commands to copy over the fresh blockchain.
-Press ENTER when all is copied, so that the script can quick check the data and set the correct permissions.
+**If you want to replace a corrupted blockchain this way:**  *Go to terminal - maybe with CTRL+c.
+Then call `/home/admin/50copyHDD.sh` use the displayed SCP commands to copy over the fresh blockchain.
+Press ENTER when all is copied, so that the script can quick check the data.
 Then make a reboot `sudo shutdown -r now`*

 ## How do I clone the Blockchain from a 2nd HDD?